Cowboy Church Bass

 whole thing...
 I mean, I know, for a fact, there's Christians over there.
 Oh,

-under the, you know, under the gun, 'cause if they
+they're under the, you know, under the gun, 'cause if they get caught, they're

 I don't know if y'all